oboguev/LJExport/README.md

 Downloads styles resources making blog archive independent from the original server and able to survive the server being changed or decomissioned.
 List of users to process should be entered in `MainStylesToLocal.java`.

 `MainStylesToLocal` can optionally executed in Dry Run mode when it only downloads style filed but does not patch HTML files to change style links from remote to local.
-When executed in Wet Run mode, `MainStylesToLocal` will also patch HTML files to redirect style links from remote server to a locally archived version.
+When executed in Wet Run mode, `MainStylesToLocal` will also patch HTML files to redirect style links from remote server to a locally archived copy of style resources.

 Change from remote to local styles performed by `MainStylesToLocal` can be reverted with `MainStylesRevertToRemote` which undoes the changes done by `MainStylesToLocal` in HTML files and restores remote links to style resources in HTML files.
 Downloaded style resources are left intact.